edouardfouche/MCDE-EXTENDED/README.md

 ## Related Projects

-- We propose a standalone, deployment-ready version of MCDE in this [repository](https://github.com/edouardfouche/MCDE).
+- We propose a standalone, deployment-ready version of MCDE in this [repository](https://github.com/edouardfouche/MCDE) and previous experiments [here](https://github.com/edouardfouche/MCDE-experiments).

 - We developed a data generator for these experiments, which we released independently [here](https://github.com/edouardfouche/DataGenerator).